-Even when he's surrounded by peers, he feels retains a sense of isolation.
+Even when he's surrounded by peers, he retains his sense of isolation.

 This isn't about making a guy named Killer Mike sound like the last bastion of moral integrity in hip-hop.
 It's his passion that I find refreshing.
 We live in a world of "message rap," one where soi-disant conscious rappers parade their moral piffle and remain comfortable in detachment.
 Their goal, it seems, is to make us feel that we're part of Something Bigger -- something driven by substance.
 But, that approach allows cynics to remain guarded.

 In Mike's case, there's only personal politics.
 The militant attitude is in his family DNA.
-Father is an alum of the Atlanta Police Department.
+Pops was a member of the Atlanta Police Department.
 Aunt was a member of the Black Panthers.
 That's how personal it is.

 His gripes stem directly from his status as a young, black male in America.
 His politics comes from Something Personal, as opposed to Something Bigger, and that stuff makes you drop your guard.
 His goal is to make the rage in his head vivid, to translate it to music.
 And therein lies R.A.P.
 Music's biggest strength.